 - Why ONE of the two retainers is far superior to the other

-- How to structure consulting retainers with clients
+- How to structure consulting retainers with clients.

-Today, I want to talk to you about the two types of consulting retainers.
 Before we actually get into the retainers and what they mean and how to use them, let’s actually explore what consulting retainers are.

 As we’ve all seen, that is not stability.
 You can lose your job at any time.